Types of Eyebrow Piercings

 Seven Styles of Eyebrow Piercing

 Before we start, let’s take a moment to remind you of the proper way to clean a piercing.
 Make sure you have clean hands before disinfecting your piercings and be sure you’re not using a harsh antiseptic, like alcohol or hydrogen peroxide.
-This can actually make healing slower because it kills off new cells as well as infection.
+This can actually make healing slower because it kills off new cells, as well as an infection.

 Instead, use something gentle like benzalkonium chloride (Bactine) or liquid antibacterial soap.